xen0n/shengloong/README.md

 # in case we have to migrate again to GLIBC_2.37 from a 2.36 sysroot
 sudo shengloong -f GLIBC_2.36 -t GLIBC_2.37 /path/to/sysroot

+# after the migration, you may also check if you have to get rid of newfstatat
+# usage in your system
+sudo shengloong -a /path/sysroot

-# you could migrate multiple sysroots in one invocation
+# you could also migrate multiple sysroots in one invocation
 sudo shengloong /sysroot/a /sysroot/b
 ```